DAY 1. Cape Town – Route 62 – Oudtshoorn (Cape Town to Durban Tour)

 Breakfast is served overlooking the shimmering Indian Ocean.
 We depart from this paradise and our journey takes us inland into the former homeland of Transkei.
 We traverse over hilly grasslands dotted with Xhosa homesteads, and through valleys and clear streams to Umtata, capital of the former homeland, where we visit the Mandela Museum.
 From here we travel via Port St Johns, and Lusikisiki, past the tea plantations to our overnight stop, along the rugged Wild Coast.
 Overnight Mbotyi Lodge.

 DAY 6.
 Oribi Gorge – Durban

-After a sumptuous breakfast we travel further north and enter the province of KwaZulu Natal in the south.
-We hug the coastline and drive through lush sub-tropical vegetation and numerous holiday villages dotted along the seaboard.
+After a sumptuous breakfast, travel further north and enter the province of KwaZulu Natal in the south.
+Hug the coastline and travel through lush sub-tropical vegetation and numerous holiday villages dotted along the seaboard.
 We visit the Oribi Gorge to experience some spectacular scenic panoramic views.
-Why not be a daredevil and take a leap into the gorge with the Wild Gorge swing, an awesome experience that leaves you breathless yet exhilarated.
+Why not be a daredevil and take a leap (not included) into the gorge with the Wild Gorge swing, an awesome experience that leaves you breathless yet exhilarated.
 Situated at the top of Lehr’s Falls, it is the highest swing in the world.
 Hurl yourself (or simply step) off the edge of the waterfall to swing into the gaping depths of the gorge – 165m (55 Storeys) Unbelievable!
-Arrive in Durban, the subtropical Holiday Mecca of South Africa, in the late afternoon.
+After that adventure, arrive in Durban, the subtropical Holiday Mecca of South Africa, in the late afternoon.